AnAverageHuman/timegraph/README.md

 ### averages.png

 Plots each point in the CSV, calculating duration as `end - start`.
-Draws a smooth trend line through the points, and adds horizontal lines representing the average for each week.
+Draws a smooth trend line through the points, and adds horizontal line segments representing the average for each week.
 A horizontal line representing the average over all weeks is also drawn.